How Much Is Facebook Worth?

-Facebook (Nasdaq: FB) is the world’s largest, and arguably most influential, social media platform, with more than 2.23 billion monthly active users as of June 2018, including more than 210 million in the U.S. alone.
+Facebook (Nasdaq: FB) is the world’s largest, and arguably most influential, social media platform, with more than 2.8 billion monthly active users as of 4Q 2020, including more than 258 million in the U.S. and Canada alone.
 Whether you use Facebook to stay in touch with friends or to build a brand, it’s hard to deny its ubiquity and reach.
-However, Facebook stock dropped by more than 3 percent Friday, Sept.
-28, after the company revealed more than 50 million accounts might have been affected by a security breach.
-The data breach involved the platform’s “View As” feature.
-Facebook reset the logins of more than 90 million accounts as the first step in dealing with the hack.

 |What Facebook Is Worth|